Henry taking positives from opening Monaco defeat

-Thierry Henry attempted to focus on the positive side of Monaco's performance as they lost 2-1 to Strasbourg in his first match in charge.

-The former Arsenal star replaced Leonardo Jardim as head coach last week but could not inspire them to avoid a fifth-straight defeat on Saturday.
+The former Arsenal star replaced Leonardo Jardim as head coach last week but could not inspire them to avoid a fifth-straight defeat on Sunday (AEDT).

 Adrien Thomasson opened the scoring for Strasbourg when goalkeeper Seydou Sy failed to keep out what appeared to be a routine header 17 minutes into the match.